 |Four (2020)||Forest genetic inventories will be compiled as guides for restoration planning.|

 |Five (2021)||Initial genetic restoration projects will be implemented.|

-We thank Ralph Eschenbach and Carol Joy Provan for their visionary and generous lead gift to support the Redwood Genome Project.
+We thank Ralph Eschenbach and Carol Joy Provan for their generous lead gift to support the Redwood Genome Project.

 Frequently Asked Questions

 League Science Director Emily Burns took her PhD from the University of California, Berkeley, and has been studying the redwood forest since 2004.
 Her doctoral studies focused on the physiological influence of fog on the plants of the redwood forest.
 Currently, much of her research centers on ferns, which she has determined are prime early markers for changing environmental conditions in redwood biomes.